Redocly/redocly-cli/docs/rules/configurable-rules.md

 | subject    | [Subject object](#subject-object)     | **REQUIRED.** Narrows the subject further.                                                                                                                                                                                    |
 | assertions | [Assertion object](#assertion-object) | **REQUIRED.** Applies assertions to determine if the subject should continue towards evaluating the main assertions.
 If an assertion fails, it narrows that from downstream subject evaluation and does not report a problem. |

+Using the `where` narrowing changes how `Schema` nodes are evaluated.
+When it is defined, the linter stops evaluating at the first `Schema` level that matches the narrowing criteria.

 ### `where` example

-The following example asserts that PUT responses with HTTP status 200 or 201 cannot return an `application/pdf`content type.
+The following example asserts that PUT responses with HTTP status `200` or `201` cannot return an `application/pdf`content type.
 Without the `where`, the assertion would evaluate every `MediaTypesMap` property including:

-- Responses with all codes, including codes other than 200 or 201.
+- Responses with all codes, including codes other than `200` or `201`.
 - Responses for all HTTP methods, including DELETE, GET, POST, and more.
   To restrict the evaluation, use the `where` feature to limit what is evaluated.